I spent 3 weeks of quarantine trying to learn something new. Here’s what happened

 I’d seen online ads for Skillshare, which invited all curious comers to “take the next step in their creative journey.”
 I’d heard about Teachable, whose hook is its broad range, with over 310K courses available.
 Then there was MasterClass, which has generated so much heat by recruiting some of the most celebrated creatives in their respective fields that it has achieved full-on meme status and been parodied on SNL.

-In early April, I decided to spend the next few weeks exploring the world of online learning these three services offered, as much for the possibility of enlightenment as for the entertainment value.
+In early April, I decided to spend the next few weeks exploring the world of online learning, as much for the possibility of enlightenment as for the entertainment value.

 Writing King Lear during this pandemic seemed unrealistic.
 But watching someone try to teach me how to write King Lear could be fun.